TheBeachLab/backtofabacademy2024/documentation/w01-es.md

 He preguntado a César Garcia, de [La Hora Maker](https://www.youtube.com/lahoramaker), que me ayude a encontrar un modelo para la traducción.
 César me ha recomendado usar la API Whisper de OpenAI, que es capaz de traducir directamente desde el audio en español.
 De momento solo estoy interesado en la traducción, por lo que he creado un asistente en la API de OpenAI con estas instrucciones:

-> Translate the text from Spanish to English, considering nuances and idioms.
-Read the entire document to grasp context before translating, maintaining the original meaning even if not literal.
-Ignore URLs and code snippets in the translation; if encountering a markdown link, translate the text inside square brackets.
-Modify internal markdown link URLs to point to the appropriate English file, e.g., change w01-es.md to w01-en.md.
+> Translate the text from Spanish to English, Read the entire document to grasp context before translating it, take into account nuances and idioms of the Spanish language and translate them to the equivalents in English.
+The translation should not be literal, focus on maintaining the original meaning and provide a translation that makes sense in english.
+Ignore external URLs and code snippets in the translation; if encountering a markdown link, translate the text inside square brackets.
+Modify internal markdown link URLs to point to the appropriate english file, e.g., change w01-es.md to w01-en.md.
 Recognize and retain brands and names without translation.
-Capitalize titles in the final text.
+Use correct grammar and syntax in the final text.
 The style of the translation should be informal.

 Hay otro modelo para el alemán con instrucciones análogas.
 Voy cambiando las instrucciones de vez en cuando para intentar mejorar la traducción.